9 Steps to Create a Security Program on a Budget

 Make sure basic security hygiene is part of everything you do (and serves as the fundamentals upon which your policies are built!)
 Ensure you have strong endpoint (for example, antivirus, hard drive encryption) and infrastructure security (such as open source tools like Security Monkey) to help set secure configurations and subsequently audit against best practices.
 Strong access management controls are essential from the start, and be sure to enable multi-factor authentication (MFA) for everything.

-Build these practices in the cloud where possible: this will enable you to leverage your cloud providers’ security investments for your own organization and also help with your security budget.
+Build these practices in the cloud where possible: this will enable you to leverage your cloud providers’ security investments for your own organisation and also help with your security budget.
 Don’t rely exclusively on them for your security, though – understand where the responsibility of the cloud provider ends, and where yours begins.
 Good hygiene should also be maintained by undertaking exercises to reinforce and reassure hygiene, such as awareness training and testing.
 In doing so, not only do you strengthen security DNA at little or no cost, but you avoid large corrections which can eat into your budget.

 5. All software has bugs part I: Managing your own code.